 If you already have a residential mortgage and wish to let the property out, you have a couple of options and which option to go for will depend on your intentions with the property:

-• reach out to your current lender for consent to let.
+• reach out to your current lender for Consent from a mortgage lender to let out a property..

 • apply for a new buy to let mortgage.